 By the time the grass hit this height, the horses would stand at the electric fence, waiting… begging to be let in:

 And now that I finally understand how quickly grass can regenerate if left longer than 4 inches, I definitely will not let the horses on here until this new pasture hits 6-7 inches high.
 Unless of course they get fed up with waiting and mow down the electric fence – which is always a possibility with my crew.
 Fingers crossed!

 Luckily I had also been able to fence a new pasture for them at the back – which is in great shape.
-So as soon as the ground hardens (by which time the forage back there will be tall enough) I will open up the gate to the back pasture.
-Hopefully that will prevent them from getting destructive with the electric fence in this field and the grass looked like this when I finally let them in for the first time – note the contrast with the plain dirt which was not seeded!
+So as soon as the ground hardens (by which time the forage back there will be tall enough) I will open up the gate to the back pasture as well.
+But thankfully, they did not get destructive with the electric fence in this field and the grass looked like this when I finally let them in for the first time – note the contrast with the plain dirt which was not seeded!